 Post

-• Has clear documentation explaining what it does
+• Have clear documentation explaining what it does

-• Can be used in multiple other places
+• Can possibly be used in multiple places

-• Breaks our code down into easily understandable components
+• Break code down into easily understandable components, reducing cognitive load

 Compare the following two implementations of the dot product in Python: